- What is car insurance reinstatement?

-Furthermore, if you drive your car while being uninsured and end up in an accident you would not be covered.
+Furthermore, if you drive your car while uninsured and end up in an accident you would not be covered.
 That can result in serious financial consequences, including paying thousands out-of-pocket for damage you cause to another car or injuries you cause to the other driver.

 How to reinstate canceled auto insurance

 Note that reinstatement of your current policy is only allowable with the same carrier and under the same policy you previously had – not with a new insurer.
-Many carriers will usually reinstate a policy that has canceled due to non-payment if the lapse in coverage has been less than 30 days and there have been no claims/losses.
+Many carriers will usually reinstate a policy canceled due to non-payment if the lapse in coverage has been less than 30 days and there have been no claims/losses.

 Some carriers have built-in grace periods, so read through your policy to see what is said about reinstating it if it is canceled.
 Be aware that the reinstatement may be effective after the policy cancellation date, creating a lapse of coverage.

-Once your policy is reinstated, “you may need to contact your state’s motor vehicle department to update your insurance information and confirm that your driver’s license and car registration are valid and remain active,” recommends Howard Goldberg, vice president of Customer Solutions for Plymouth Rock Assurance in Boston.
+Once your policy is reinstated, “you may need to contact your state’s motor vehicle department to update your insurance information and confirm that your driver’s license and car registration are valid and remain active,” says Howard Goldberg, vice president of Customer Solutions for Plymouth Rock Assurance in Boston.